andrewsingh/streaming-analytics/README.md

 1. **"No data loaded" error**:
    - Verify the path to your Spotify data directory
-   - Ensure JSON files are in the `audio` subfolder
    - Check file permissions

 2. **Empty charts**:
    - Adjust the date range sliders
    - Ensure you have data for the selected time period
-   - Try reducing the number of top items

 3. **Port already in use**:
    - Use a different port: `--port 8051`